mariadb-corporation/MaxScale/Documentation/Monitors/MySQL-Monitor.md

 See `replication_user` parameter documentation for details about the use of this parameter.

+### `verify_master_failure`

+Enable master failure verification for failover.
+This parameter expects a boolean value and the feature is enabled by default.

+The failure of a master can be verified by checking whether the slaves are still connected to the master.
+The timeout for master failure verification is controlled by the `master_failure_timeout` parameter.

+### `master_failure_timeout`

+This parameter controls the period of time, in seconds, that the monitor must wait before it can declare that the master has failed.
+The default value is 10 seconds.

+The failure of a master is verified by tracking when the last change to the relay log was done and when the last replication heartbeat was received.
+If the period of time between the last received event and the time of the check exceeds the configured value, the slave's connection to the master is considered to be broken.

+When all slaves of a failed master are no longer connected to the master, the master failure is verified and the failover can be safely performed.

+If the slaves lose their connections to the master before the configured timeout is exceeded, the failover is performed immediately.
+This allows a faster failover when the master server crashes causing immediate disconnection of the the network connections.

 ## Using the MySQL Monitor With Binlogrouter

 Since MaxScale 2.2 it's possible to detect a replication setup